What Is CheckMyFile?

 What is CheckMyFile?

 CheckMyFile is a service that collects information across multiple credit reference agencies and provides an aggregate credit score.
-In the UK, there are four main credit reference agencies: Equifax, Experian, TransUnion and Crediva.
+In the UK, there are three main credit reference agencies: Equifax, Experian and TransUnion.
 Each of these agencies collects and maintains credit information about individuals, including their borrowing and repayment history, personal details and public records.

 How Does Checkmyfile Work?